-This committee consists of the dean, the associate dean, the assistant dean (ex-officio) or its equivalent, and three members of the faculty as designated by the dean.
+This committee consists of the dean, the associate dean, and three members of the faculty as designated by the dean.

 Committee on Fellowships and Awards

 This committee acts on all matters related to student awards, scholarships, fellowships, prizes, and grants.